Brazil: Howler monkeys need protection from deadly electric shocks!

 Read letter

 Southern brown howler monkeys (Alouatta guariba clamitans) are perfectly adapted to life in the trees.
-They feed on leaves, flowers and fruit, and rarely come down to the ground, where they are vulnerable to their natural predators.
+They feed on leaves, flowers and fruit, and rarely come down to the ground, where they are vulnerable to predators.

 As their habitat – the rainforest of southern Brazil – continues to shrink due to deforestation and is fragmented by agriculture, settlements and roads, these primates are often forced to use power lines as paths to cross treeless areas.

-In the southern part of Porto Alegre, the monkeys face a deadly threat: Because the power lines are in poor condition or too close to trees, howler monkeys are killed or severly burned by electric shocks.
+In the southern part of Porto Alegre, the monkeys face a deadly threat: Because the power lines are in poor condition or too close to trees, howler monkeys are killed or severely burned by electric shocks.
 Veterinarians often have no choice but to amputate the charred limbs of surviving animals.
 After weeks of veterinary care, they can only be re-homed in zoos.

 For 30 years, two universities in Rio Grande do Sul have been studying howler monkeys, which are classed as “vulnerable” by the IUCN, that live in the remaining forest areas of Porto Alegre.
 A study from 2018 to 2024 recorded 74 electrocutions in the region.
 There is likely to be a significant under-reporting, as many killed or severely injured animals are not found and are taken by predators.